#ContinuityOfGovernment, #WW3, #DeepState

 Baum nodded her head in agreement.
 Fricke walked past her and slipped the card into her bag with an imperceptible sweep of his hand.

 “I’ll find you after,” he whispered as he walked past.
-“Be ready to leave at any moment.
+“You must be ready to come with me at any moment.
 And don’t speak of this to anyone.”
 He kept walking ahead, turning left into a vegan confectionary.

 Baum walked on to the hospital.
 She turned off the mall avenue and passed through the automatic sliding glass doors, past the desk, and into the security queue.
 Once through the imaging detector manned by another sullen Grey, she boarded an elevator.
 She ran her thumb along the ridge of the heavy paper card as the lift carried her down, not daring to remove it as there were cameras recording every movement.
-She waited until the door opened and she poured out onto the fourteenth-floor hallway.
-There, she finally plucked the card from her bag as she walked.
-Holding it at her waist, she glanced down to read it.
+She waited until the door opened and she poured out onto hallway.
+There, she plucked the card from her bag.
+Holding it at her waist as she walked, she glanced down to read it.
 The face of the card was addressed:

 C/O Mr. Quixote